grafana/grafana-operator/documentation/debug.md

 ## Grafana Dashboards

-There are generally two reasons why you can't find your grafana dashboard.
+There are generally three reasons why you can't find your grafana dashboard.

 1. You are creating a grafanadashboard in another namespace then the grafana-operator but you haven't defined --scan-all in the [operator](deploy_grafana.md).
+2. Or you haven't confgiured cluster wide RBAC [config](deploy/cluster_roles/README.md).
-2. Or you haven't defined the correct labelSelector that matches the operator on your dashboard.
+3. Or you haven't defined the correct labelSelector that matches the operator on your dashboard.

 In your grafana CR you have deinfed somehing like: